yashraw/yashraw.github.io/_projects/Recyling of Plastics.md

 In present scenario, production, use and disposal of plastics and its products are increasing, which is harmful to society.
 This improper disposing of plastics has been a major concern since a long time.
 They tend to disrupt the environment in a very serious way.
 They break into the soil creating smaller plastic pieces and release toxic chemicals, eventually eaten by the animals and therefore harming them.
 Plastic creates a whole lot of damage to the earth and people, some of which includes wildlife harm, clogged sewage systems.

-We made an affordable Injection Moulding machine which will take recyclable plastics as raw material and will melt it depending upon the melting temperatur and will be injected out into a mould for the product to be made.
+We made an affordable Injection Moulding machine which will take recyclable plastics as raw material and will melt it depending upon the melting temperature and will be injected out into a mould for the product to be made.

 <p>&nbsp;</p>
 #### Objectives